MicrosoftDocs/Viva/Viva/glint/program-summary-overview.md

 ms.date: 03/24/2023
 ---

-# Set up Program Summary pages for a survey
+# Set up Program Summary pages for a Viva Glint survey

 The first step for setting up a Microsoft Viva Glint program is to set up **Program Summary**.